rpajanssen/java-triangle/exception-handling/before/README.md

 Always have automated (integration)tests validating the exception scenarios!
 Right now in this example we only test the happy flows.

+Don't be afraid to switch testing frameworks if you need to!

 # Example resource calls